 In these simulations, size of all queues is 60 packets of 576 bytes each.
-The queue weight used to calculate RED average queue length is 0 002.
-For easy reference, we have given an identification number to each simulation (Tables 2 and 3).
-The simulation results are analyzed using ANOVA techniques [8] briefly described in Section 8.
+The queue weight used to calculate RED average queue length is 0.002.
+For easy reference, we have given an identification number to each simulation as shown in Tables 2 and 3.
+The simulation results are analyzed using ANOVA techniques [9] briefly described in the following paragraphs.